Van der Waals-London interaction of atoms with pseudo-relativistic kinetic energy: Localization error estimates

-Notice that $\Vert\sqrt{1-w_1^2}h\Vert^2\leq \Vert h\Vert^2$, together with \eqref{eq_loc_21} and \eqref{eq_loc_105} this yields the result. \end{proof} \begin{proof}[Proof of Theorem \ref{thm_loc_01}] The Coulomb potential, as a multiplicative operator, commutes with the functions $J_\beta$.
-The operator $T_k$ only acts in the $k$-th particle variable, meaning that it commutes with functions $w_l(x_j)$ for $l=0,1,2$ and $j\neq k$ and we have
+\end{proof} \begin{rema} Without much change in notation, the above proof easily applies to an arbitrary number of nuclei at positions $X_1, \ldots, X_M$ for all $0<R\le \min_{k\not=l}|X_k-X_l|/4$. \end{rema} \begin{proof}[Proof of Theorem \ref{thm_loc_01}] The Coulomb potential, as a multiplicative operator, commutes with the functions $J_\beta$.
+The operator $T_m$ only acts in the $m$-th particle, meaning that it commutes with functions $w_l(x_j)$ for $l=0,1,2$ and $j\neq m$ and we have